American Silver and Gold Eagles - A Beginner's Guide

 It is important to think about how you plan to store and display your collection.
 Many options exist from albums and wooden boxes to plastic pages designed to hold certified coins that can be housed in large binders and others.

-It is important to understand that production methods were less advanced during the first decade these coins were made, making 70-graded coins very hard to come by and very valuable today.
-Even dates that are very common in mint state are worth many thousands of dollars in MS from the 1980s and hundreds each for PF70 coins from the 1980s and ’90s.
+It is important to understand that production methods were less advanced during the first decade these coins were made, making 70-graded coins from that time very hard to come by and very valuable today.
+Even dates that are very common in Mint State are worth many thousands of dollars in MS from the 1980s and hundreds each for PF70 coins from the ’80s and ’90s.

+Another approach would be to look for coins you think are undervalued.

 In addition, collecting precious metal coins over a period of time allows the buyer to dollar cost average their cost basis for each coin based on prevailing metal prices and market premiums rather than buying a large number of issues at one point in time, which can easily cause you to go underwater for a period if metal prices decline sharply.